Cricket: Umpires and scorers

 Off the field in televised matches, there is usually a third umpire who can make decisions on certain incidents with the aid of video evidence.
 The third umpire is mandatory under the playing conditions for Test and Limited Overs International matches played between two ICC full member countries.
 These matches also have a match referee whose job is to ensure that play is within the Laws and the spirit of the game.

 The match details, including runs and dismissals, are recorded by two official scorers, one representing each team.
 The scorers are directed by the hand signals of an umpire (see image, right).
-For example, the umpire raises a forefinger to signal that the batter is out (has been dismissed); he raises both arms above his head if the batter has hit the ball for six runs.
-The scorers are required by the Laws to record all runs scored, wickets taken and overs bowled; in practice, they also note significant amounts of additional data relating to the game.
+For example, the umpire raises a forefinger to signal that the batter is out (has been dismissed); the umpire raises both arms above their head if the batter has hit the ball for six runs.
+The scorers are required by the Laws to record all runs scored, wickets taken, and overs bowled; in practice, they also note significant amounts of additional data relating to the game.

 A match's statistics are summarised on a scorecard.
-Prior to the popularisation of scorecards, most scoring was done by men sitting on vantage points cuttings notches on tally sticks and runs were originally called notches.
-According to Rowland Bowen, the earliest known scorecard templates were introduced in 1776 by T. Pratt of Sevenoaks and soon came into general use.
+Prior to the popularisation of scorecards, most scoring was done by men sitting on vantage points cuttings notches on tally sticks, and runs were originally called notches.
+According to historian Rowland Bowen, the earliest known scorecard templates were introduced in 1776 by T. Pratt of Sevenoaks and soon came into general use.
 It is believed that scorecards were printed and sold at Lord's for the first time in 1846.

+Scores are displayed differently depending on location, although it is standard to show how many wickets have been lost and how many runs a team has made.
+Within Australia, the format is Wickets/Runs, while in the rest of the world, the format is Runs/Wickets.
+For example, a score of 125 runs with 4 wickets lost would be displayed as 4/125 or 125/4, respectively.

 Spirit of the Game

 Besides observing the Laws, cricketers must respect the "Spirit of Cricket", a concept encompassing sportsmanship, fair play and mutual respect.
 This spirit has long been considered an integral part of the sport but is only nebulously defined.
-Amidst concern that the spirit was weakening, in 2000 a Preamble was added to the Laws instructing all participants to play within the spirit of the game.
+Amidst concern that the spirit was weakening, in 2000, a Preamble was added to the Laws instructing all participants to play within the spirit of the game.
 The Preamble was last updated in 2017, now opening with the line: